Los Angeles Employment Attorney

 - Americans With Disabilities Act (ADA).
 The federal ADA protects individuals with disabilities, giving them equal rights and opportunities as other employees in the U.S. It protects against disability discrimination and harassment, as well as ensures reasonable accommodations.
 If you believe an employer did not hire you due to a disability, or wrongfully terminated or punished you due to your disability, an ADA attorney from Mathew & George can help you fight for justice.

 - Family Medical Leave Act (FMLA).
 California’s Family and Medical Leave Act gives most employees as many as 12 weeks of leave per year (unpaid).
 The employee must have a covered reason to take the leave.
 All employers with 50 or more employees must participate.
 An employee can qualify for FMLA leave for having (or adopting) a child, receiving a serious medical diagnosis or taking care of a family member who has a major health problem.
-If your employer broke the FMLA, a Los Angeles Family Medical Leave attorney can represent you during a civil suit.
+If your employer broke the FMLA, an LA Family Medical Leave attorney can represent you during a civil suit.

 - California Family Rights Act (CFRA).
 The California Family Rights Act gives certain employees as many as 12 weeks of leave – paid or unpaid based on the employer – with job protection per year.
 It is similar to the FMLA in that it covers employees with health conditions or with sick family members, as well as employees who have children.
 While using leave under the CFRA, the employee retains employer-paid health benefits.